 Justin and Jason were, for many years, the youngest bridge professionals in Europe.

-Justin has represented England numerous times in the European Championships (winning a bronze medal in 2014), Bermuda Bowl (in 2015 finishing 4th after two extremely narrow defeats in the semi-final and bronze medal play-off), and World Olympiad.
+Justin has represented England numerous times in the European Championships (winning a bronze medal in 2014 - later upgraded to a silver medal following the disqualification of the winning Israeli team), Bermuda Bowl (in 2015 finishing 4th after two extremely narrow defeats in the semi-final and bronze medal play-off), and World Olympiad.
 He has also won the Gold Cup, Crockfords Cup and Spring Foursomes multiple times, and the 2015 Premier League.
 He was a member of the successful 2016 Camrose team.

 Top Table Interview December 2013